 You may be happy but it may not be that inspiring.
 Hence, you should never think of tagging the result as ‘Realistic Goals’.
 So, you should never even try to fit yourself in between realistic goals.
 Think of any person with inspiring achievement – be it Steve Jobs, Bill Gates, Neil Armstrong, or anyone.
 What creates their class apart is just thinking beyond what seems realistic to most of the people.
 And that’s what made them living an extraordinary life rather than a mediocrity life.
 The results you want to achieve is the first determinant of the quality of life you are planning to live.

-2. Your Capacity – Another area where we hunt for realistic goals are our capacity.
+2. Your Capacity – Another area where we hunt for realistic goals is our capacity.
 No one actually knows what his or her capacity is.
 Take your example.
 Whatever you are doing and whatever level, I am sure you have not predicted that 10-15 years ago.
-Our capacity is the result of the situations, learnings, teachings, experiences, practice, attitude and others which we have gained or gone through in this journey of life.
+Our capacity is the result of the situations, learnings, teachings, experiences, practice, attitude, and others which we have gained or gone through in this journey of life.
 And whether you want it or not – Our capacity is bound to change over a period of time.
 Hence, there cannot be any fixed traits or definition of capacity.
 Capacity is nothing but a result and this result can be changed anytime.
-So, hunting for realistic goals based on your capacity is just another limiting belief and time wasting activity which you will be doing.
+So, hunting for realistic goals based on your capacity is just another limiting belief and time-wasting activity which you will be doing.

 Anyone who is not living the life which he or she wants is just a result of keeping yourself limited under so-called realistic results or realistic capacity and resulting realistic goals.